Ethereum Gold Project (ETGP) Price Hits $0.0000

-Ethereum Gold Project (CURRENCY:ETGP) traded 0.7% higher against the dollar during the 24-hour period ending at 15:00 PM E.T. on August 22nd.
-Ethereum Gold Project has a market cap of $192,386.06 and $402.00 worth of Ethereum Gold Project was traded on exchanges in the last 24 hours.
-In the last week, Ethereum Gold Project has traded down 86.9% against the dollar.
-One Ethereum Gold Project coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Ethereum Gold Project (CURRENCY:ETGP) traded 0.9% higher against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on August 25th.
+During the last week, Ethereum Gold Project has traded up 6.8% against the U.S. dollar.
+One Ethereum Gold Project coin can now be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Ethereum Gold Project has a total market cap of $191,757.61 and $64.00 worth of Ethereum Gold Project was traded on exchanges in the last 24 hours.

 About Ethereum Gold Project